openmerlin/dockerfile/README.md

 - [MindSpore](./mindspore): provides MindSpore runtime environment
 - [Python](./python): provides a base Python environment

+## Usage

+Please make sure you have an NPU device and the driver has been installed, then refer to the `docker run` commands in the image directory's README.md.

 ## Build

 We recommend using [Docker Buildx Bake][1] for building the images.
 For build